 Branding is like painting a picture of your companies beginnings.

 What won’t and what will your business stand for?
 What values, personality, and ethics will your business have if it was a person?
 This is as much market leadership choice, as it is a design choice.
 The pretty marketing flyers are designed in Photoshop and other design software, but your brand, that’s made day in and day out from actually living it.
 So your job, as a CEO is to live it, define it, and keep innovating with it so you’ll be able to tell that same story no matter what the next generation is reading it from.
 This is your lone authorship, it is your job to navigate your business through these waters.
 The best brands we’re built in one season, or year.
 How you handle this will always be remembered, and is crucial to your companies success.

 As an exercise, think of your favorite brands.
 The best beer brands. haha just kidding.
 Think of the brands that evoke a certain emotion inside of you that makes you want to be part of the story.
-Now that’s bad ass branding at it’s finest.
+Now that’s badass branding at it’s finest.
 These are brought to you by the top minds in the business.
 Not to play favorites or be biased, but when it comes to awesome branding, our parent hosting company, Flywheel does an amazing job at branding.
-That wasn’t our key decision why we partnered with them, but boy are they great at storytelling and showing how that story is bringing value to there clients.
-Take notes, everything from their design input, to their customer service is spectacular and on point.
-We know we’re talking to humans, but it’s like Flywheel is a entity of it’s own.
-The emotions and thoughts that comes to mind from all the points of contact with this brand have created this entity.
+That wasn’t our key decision why we partnered with them, but boy is they great at storytelling and showing how that story is bringing value to there clients.
+Take notes, everything from their design input to their customer service is spectacular and on point.
+We know we’re talking to humans, but it’s like Flywheel is an entity of its own.
+The emotions and thoughts that come to mind from all the points of contact with this brand have created this entity.

 Did you enjoy this article?
 Did you find it useful?
 Feel free to share, and don’t be afraid to say hi! 🙂